andreasthoelke/dotvim/help.md

 # do-next
 notes/do-next

-fzf preview area in kitty not in alacritty!! how is bat working? gsr does not work in vis-sel mode?!
+fzf preview area in kitty not in alacritty!!
-FzfPreviewGitFiles map space-of

-statusbar scroll character bigger/bold?
+ -> move to Telescope

 ## the current cursor in alacritty
 * the current cursor has these shifting colors depending on the foreground color the cursor is on.